Justin Kutcher

-Justin Kutcher is a sportscaster with Fox Sports.
+Justin Kutcher is a sportscaster formerly with Fox Sports.
 He is the play-by-play broadcaster for Atlanta Falcons preseason games, and was formerly the play-by-play announcer for the Washington Wizards on NBC Sports Washington.
 Kutcher joined Fox Sports in 2012 as a play-by-play broadcaster for Fox College Football and Fox College Hoops.
 He made his Major League Baseball broadcasting debut in April 2013.

 Biography

 Early career

 Kutcher announced college sports for the Big Ten Network, CBS College Sports and NCAA Productions.
 He called Minor League Baseball at the Double-A to Triple-A levels, such as for the Portland Beavers.
 He also anchored MLB.com's Daily Rewind and Post Season Live during the 2008 MLB playoffs.
 Other assignments include calling Portland Timbers soccer, the 2006 World Softball Championships in Beijing and Boston Terriers women's basketball.
 Before moving into the booth, he served as a statistician for MLB on Fox, working in the playoffs and the World Series as an assistant to Joe Buck and Tim McCarver.